The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Methodology

 Using the definitions from the previous section, we define the treatment $W$ for TFO opportunity $i$ as $W_i=1$ if the TFO is attempted and $W_i=0$ if the TFO is not attempted.
 We let $Y_i$ be the POD.
 We employ the potential outcomes framework \citep{Neyman1923OnTheApplication, rubin1974} in order to define the primary causal effect of interest.
 Let $Y_i(1)$, $Y_i(0)$ be the potential outcomes under treatment and control, respectively.
 That is, $Y_i(1)$ is the POD a team would get if it attempts a TFO at opportunity $i$, and $Y_i(0)$ is the POD a team would get if it does not attempt a TFO at opportunity $i$.
 A natural estimand of interest is the average treatment effect (ATE):

 The ATE quantifies how much larger the POD would be, on average, if NBA teams presented with a TFO opportunity always made a TFO attempt rather than never made a TFO attempt.

-Unfortunately, we do not observe both $Y_i(1)$ and $Y_i(0)$ for any particular observation.
-For each TFO opportunity, it is impossible to know what would have happened if the team had chosen a different path.
-This is known as the fundamental problem of causal inference.
+The fundamental problem of causal inference is that we do not observe both $Y_i(1)$ and $Y_i(0)$ for any particular observation.
 If the scenarios where a team attempted a TFO were the same, on average, in all meaningful ways to the scenarios where a team did not attempt a TFO, an assumption known as exchangeability, then we could estimate the ATE from the data as $\hat{E}(Y_i|W_i=1)-\hat{E}(Y_i|W_i=0)$.
 Unfortunately that assumption is not reasonable in this situation, as potentially confounding variables such as the score margin and the time left in the period are likely to influence a team's decision.

 The methods of causal inference have been developed for precisely such circumstances, when a causal effect estimate is desired for observational data where exchangeability does not hold.
 Many of these methods rely on a common set of assumptions, namely consistency, no interference, conditional exchangeability, and positivity.
 Below we discuss these assumptions and why they are reasonably satisfied for our data, followed by a description of the specific methods we will be using to estimate treatment effects.